SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

       sudo systemctl status nvidia-persistenced

-   If the service exists, it will be stopped be default.
+   If the service exists, it will be stopped by default.

 2. Start the service: